-Huma is a certified yoga teacher (Registered School of Yoga Alliance)and yoga therapist with over 550 hours of education in yoga and yoga therapy and over 850 hours of teaching experience.
+Huma is a certified yoga teacher (Registered School of Yoga Alliance)and yoga therapist with over 650 hours of education and advanced training in yoga and yoga therapy and over 850 hours of teaching experience.
 She has studied under leading medical doctors, yoga therapists and visionary pioneers in the yoga world at Loyola Marymount University's Advanced Clinical Yoga Therapy Program that integrates western medicine with 2000 year old yoga tradition.
-She teaches Vinyasa, Hatha, Therapeutic, Yin Yoga at the Sanctuary Wellness Center in Tustin, California and Vinyasa at Ekam Yoga in Newport Beach, California while leading luxury yoga retreats around the world,
+She teaches Vinyasa, Hatha, Therapeutic, Yin Yoga at the Sanctuary Wellness Center in Tustin, California and Vinyasa at Ekam Yoga in Newport Beach, California while leading luxury yoga retreats around the world.

-Huma turned to yoga to manage the excruciating chronic pain in her jaw, insomnia as well stress due to demands of her corporate job as the CEO of a national communications company.
+Huma turned to yoga to manage the excruciating chronic pain in her jaw, insomnia as well stress due to the demands of her corporate job as the CEO of a national communications company.
 Once she experienced the healing powers of yoga, she decided to become a yoga teacher and help spread the benefits of yoga practice to those who are looking for alternative treatments for health issues or want to manage their stress.
 Being a former competitive swimmer, Huma draws both from her experience as an elite athlete as well as her background as an artist to ensure her yoga classes address the physical and spiritual needs of her students.
 Having practiced yoga around the world, Huma brings her global knowledge as well her attention to detail to develop creative sequencing that empowers her students.
 Huma’s continued studies in yoga therapy, safe alignment and her in-depth knowledge of anatomy allow her to approach her teaching with great knowledge and mindfulness.

 Knowledge is Your Most Important Power for Lifelong Wellness: